-I believe that my main calling as a physician is to hear and stand by people that trust me with their care.
-I use my best effort and the best available technology to achieve the goals my patients and I set.
-Besides working with individual patients and families, I also consider my work on our health care delivery system a priority: to help my colleagues and coworkers do their best for their patients and our community.
-My informatics philosophy is to implement information technology for usability and safety (IT4US) to achieve the quadruple aim.
-I equally focus on developing the best technology and the best team to achieve this goal.
+Dr. Zsenits believes that his main calling as a physician is to hear and stand by people that trust him with their care.
+He uses his best effort and the best available technology to achieve the goals his patients and him set.
+Besides working with individual patients and families, he also consider his work on our health care delivery system a priority: to help his colleagues and coworkers do their best for their patients and our community.
+His informatics philosophy is to implement information technology for usability and safety (IT4US) to achieve the quadruple aim.
+He equally focuses on developing the best technology and the best team to achieve this goal.

-I am Board Certified and active in the fields of Internal Medicine, Palliative Care, and Clinical Informatics.
-I started my career as an academic internist, worked in the military and as a field emergency physician, then served as a rural primary care doctor before moving to Rochester in 2002 to become a hospitalist.
-I later joined the palliative care team part-time.
-I served as Rochester General Hospital's inaugural medical director for ten years, and was then promoted to Associate CMO for Utilization and Efficiency when I launched our nationally-recognized Physician Advisor program.
-I was named system CMIO and SVP in 2017, and formed our Health Informatics team that has won several national and international recognitions for their work.
+Dr. Zsenits is Board Certified and active in the fields of Internal Medicine, Palliative Care, and Clinical Informatics.
+He started his career as an academic internist, worked in the military and as a field emergency physician, then served as a rural primary care doctor before moving to Rochester in 2002 to become a hospitalist.
+He later joined the palliative care team part-time.
+Dr. Zsenits served as Rochester General Hospital's inaugural medical director for ten years, and was then promoted to Associate CMO for Utilization and Efficiency when he launched our nationally-recognized Physician Advisor program.
+He was named system CMIO and SVP in 2017, and formed our Health Informatics team that has won several national and international recognitions for their work.